Red-F0x/acf-inc-ref/README.md

 # C++ Static Reflection Library

-There is a lot of libraries that provide the reflection for c++ and I know the c++ standard committee is currently working on a [c++ reflection library][std-ref] and I guess what you're thinking now: "Oh no, another one!".
+There is a [lot of libraries][boost-hana] that provide the reflection for c++ and I know the c++ standard committee is currently working on a [c++ reflection library][std-ref] and I guess what you're thinking now: "Oh no, another one!".
 But I say: "Yes, this is another one", and this one is my own attempt to implement static reflection in c++.

 ## The Goals